Isaak Hayik: Author, illustrator, and youth counselor

 Hayik engaged in graphical design and became the caricaturist of the daily newspapers Hadshot HaSport in Hebrew and Al-Yaum in Arabic.
 He also illustrated several books.

 He wrote his first book, The Next War (Ramdor, 1968), when he was only 23.
-The book was written in the euphoric Israeli period after the Six Day War and described the Soviet-backed Arab surprise attack on Israel, and the IDF victory over its armies.
-It was originally published in chapters in the Iraeli newspaper of record, Haaretz.
+The book was written in the euphoric Israeli period after the Six Day War and described the attack on Israel prepared by Soviet-backed Arab armies, and the IDF victory over its enemies.
+It was originally published in chapters in the Israeli newspaper of record, Haaretz.
 His second book, The End of the Earth (Ramdor, 1969), was a science fiction book that described a worldwide war and the extermination of most of humanity, with aliens also joining it towards the end of the war.
 His third book, Our Woman in Moscow (Chechik, 1970), described the activities of the Mossad in the Soviet Union.

 Alongside, from 1965 to 1980, he worked as a youth counselor in Or Yehuda.